lw7360/kafcha/README.md

 > “I am in chains.
 Don't touch my chains.”
 > ― Franz Kafka

-The latest [research](http://dilbert.com/strip/2008-05-08) on CAPTCHAs has discovered that 90% of users find CAPTCHAs to be nightmarish, hellish, infernal torture devices invented by a mad scientist who was having a particularly evil day, and the other 10% of users found CAPTCHAs to be tolerable.
+The latest [research](http://dilbert.com/strip/2008-05-08) on CAPTCHAs has discovered that 90% of users find CAPTCHAs to be nightmarish, hellish, infernal torture devices, and the other 10% of users found them to be tolerable.

 ### *kafcha*, was created to eliminate those 10%.